PathwayCommons/factoid/README.md

 ### Notes

 - Environment variables:
   - Docker Compose will draw environment variables from the shell or from an `.env` file in the same directory.
-The file is not neccessary, as the compose file provides defaults.
+The file is not necessary, as the compose file provides defaults.
 If you wish, edit the `.env` file to configure environment variables for image tags, container ports and others, which will be passed to the containers.

 - Indexing service:
-  - The `indexer` service will download sources files and index elasticsearch.
+  - The `indexer` service will download sources files and index.
 The time required for this will vary depending on the system and ranges from tens of minutes (OSX 10.14.5 (Mojave), MacBook Pro (Retina, 15-inch, Mid 2015).
 2.8 GHz Intel Core i7) up to many hours (Ubuntu 16.04.5 LTS, Intel(R) Xeon(R) CPU E5-2697A v4 @ 2.60GHz).
-You can skip indexing by declaring the services you wish to start `docker-compose run -d webapp grounding db elastic`.
+You can skip indexing by declaring the services you wish to start `docker-compose run -d webapp grounding db index`.

 - Database service:
   - Do not restart a stopped container.
 Rather, remove and run anew.

 - OS specifics:
   - For Ubuntu 16.04.5 LTS to [play nice with elasticsearch](https://github.com/docker-library/elasticsearch/issues/111#issuecomment-268511769) needed to set `sudo sysctl -w vm.max_map_count=262144`.

 ## Testing